Description

 - CEC support: Enables streamlined control of connected HDMI devices using a single remote or centralized control system.

-how to install Hall Versa-4K 4K Video & USB over IP
+How to install Hall Versa-4K 4K Video & USB over IP

 Frequently asked questions